MuhammadBilal24/MuhammadBilal24/README.md

 <!-- <p align="center">I believe Open Source is for EVERYONE; yes, YOU TOO!
 Join me on my <a href="http://youtube.com/eddiejaoude?sub_confirmation=1">YouTube channel</a> so we can geek out 🎥</p> -->

 <br />
-Php Laravel & CodeIgniter Developer | WordPress Developer <br>
-I entered the field of software development after earning a degree in computer science.
-Before switching to Laravel, I first spent a year using PHP CodeIgniter.
-I'm currently working remotely and am continuously trying to improve my logical thinking and information base.
-The journey goes on.
+Yes, I hold an MPhil in Artificial Intelligence and a Bachelor’s in Computer Science, with strong teaching expertise in core CS | AI subjects along with hands-on experience in Full-Stack Development using Laravel, React, Python, AI & Machine Learning.
+Currently, I’m working remotely with US clients, building scalable eCommerce applications, system integrations, and web solutions, while continuously learning and evolving in the tech space.
+The journey continues.

 <!-- **About me** -->

-- Backend Laravel Engineer at [Nenosofts IT Solutions](https://nenosofts.pk/)
-- Computer Science Graduate
+- MS Artificial Intelligence | BS Computer SciencE
-- Ask me about anything [here](https://nenosofts.pk/bilaeldevelops)
+- Ask me about anything [here](https://bilaldevelops.wsoftsolution.com/)

 <!-- - 📈 Built github-readme-stats, verlyjs and more, **50m+** hits • **50K** stars on GitHub -->